Epoxy coal tar paint

 Galvanised Steel – Galvanised steel must be completely free of any trace of greasy matter and should be scrubbed with abrasive pad or proprietary abrasive cleaner until completely ‘non-greasy’.
 The cleaned surface must be well washed with clean water and allowed to dry.

 Concrete – Concrete must be free of laitance, curing membranes and shutter release oil.
 All blow-holes, omegas and other similar defects must be opened up and the best method of preparation is a light abrasive blast.
 If a smooth surface is desired, any major surface blemishes should be patched and smoothed with epidermix 315, with overcoating following within 48 hours.

 Timber – Timber must be clean and should be reasonably smooth.
 All debris from preparation must be removed before any coating commences.
 Do not use on shutter boards as tar stains concrete.

-A tin of aluminium paste is supplied to convert 5l black to a “brown color indicator” in a multi-coat system.
+A tin of aluminium paste is supplied to convert 5l black to a “brown colour indicator” in a multi-coat system.

-Do not use this “brown” color as the final coat.
+Do not use this “brown” colour as the final coat.

 |Consistency||Free flowing high viscosity liquid|

 Properties Of Dry Film

 |Impact resistance as per SABS method 146||3,35 joules|